leonard67/AFDEN-Python-Workshop/README.md

 - Integrate your knowledge by developing a simple chat bot that responds to user input.

-You can go through the [Intro to Python](./1-Intro to Python.ipynb) file before class.
+You can go through the [1-Intro to Python.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/1-Intro%20to%20Python.ipynb) file before class.

 ## 2. Data Science with Pandas